moneybutton/docs/docs/mb-html.md

 The parameter received by the function is the description of the error.
 The function is always called in the context of `window` object.

-### data-dev-mode

-This attribute is `false` by default.
-If it is set to `true` the button becomes a dummy component.
-It doesn't execute any callback and doesn't interact with the backend at all.
-Instead it always succeeds.

 ### data-editable

 When this attribute is true the button is displayed in an editable mode,